Los Angeles Wrongful Death Lawyer

 - You and your family suffered damages that you can be compensated for.

-If arguing that the other party recklessly caused your loved one’s death, you must prove the party consciously disregarded a substantial risk that his/her/its acts and/or omissions would result in serious bodily injury or death.
-For example, if someone caused your loved one’s death in a car accident while street racing, that could be considered reckless.
+If the other party recklessly caused your loved one’s death, you must prove they ignored a known and substantial risk of causing serious injury or death.
+For example, causing a fatal car accident while street racing could be considered reckless.

-If arguing that someone willfully caused your family member’s death, you must show that party intended, through actions or omissions, for your loved one to suffer serious bodily injury or death, such as if your loved one was assaulted with a deadly weapon.
+If someone willfully caused your family member’s death, you must show they intended to cause serious bodily injury or death.
+For example, your loved one may have been assaulted with a deadly weapon.